slmnv5/pepelats/details.md

 As an example button A sends note 60.
 Multiple tapping will send additional note 60 with changed velocity.
 Velocity = number of taps + 5 if the last tap was long (hold after tap).
 For this example:

-- single tap sends notes 60 with original velocity (e.g 100) and not 60 with velocity = 1
+- single tap sends notes 60 with original velocity (e.g 100) and note 60 with velocity = 1
 - double tap sends ... velocity = 2
-- single tap with hold ... velocity = 1 + 5 = 86
+- single tap with hold ... velocity = 1 + 5 = 6
-- double tap with hold ... velocity = 2 + 5 = 87
+- double tap with hold ... velocity = 2 + 5 = 7

 Using this method one button may send 6-7 times more MIDI notes.